 - Producers: they often also sell essential oils directly to end users or act as educators (e.g., lead distillation workshops).

 As opposed to producers and retailers, you will typically aim to learn the most from the professional educators and therefore should be most critical about the information they provide.
-Have in mind the key points described earlier.
-If the basic stuff doesn’t hold, what is the chance that more specific topics will?
+Keep in mind the key points described earlier.
+If the basic stuff doesn’t hold, what’s the chance that more specific topics will?

 There is one more thing I would like to mention here: trusting your circle of people you know well can importantly affect how you will use your essential oils.
 Blind trust may not always be the best practice when attempting any serious use.
 Before taking advice, check out if recommended essential oils are suitable for your need in the first place, how to use them safely and what are the potential side effects.